rithmschool/react_curriculum/Unit-01/04-components.md

 ### Structuring React Applications

 Another important thing to think about when building React applications is a folder structure!
-For now we will be placing our `bundle.js` in the root directory and our javascript (our components and `index.js` file in a `js` folder).
-We will also make sure we have a `.gitignore` file for our node modules
+For now we will be placing our `bundle.js` in the root directory and our javascript (our components and `index.js` file) in a `js` folder.
+We will also make sure we have a `.gitignore` file for our node modules:

 ```sh
 .